nasa-gibs/gibs-api-docs/docs/api-advanced-topics.md

 </ColorMaps>
 ```

+!!!
+Note
-Note: There are fewer entries in the Legend than there are ColorMap Entries.
+    There are fewer entries in the Legend than there are ColorMap Entries.
 This is because the desired legend will have fewer visually distinguishable colors than data bins within the image.
 This is sometimes done by providers to facilitate historical imagery visualizations while allowing for the more advanced analysis that GIBS supports.
 Below are the specifics for how this is accomplished in this Colormap:

        * The rgb values utilized in the Color Map contain two sets of entries that have unperceptively different color variations to the human eye.
 The detail in the Color Map allows for higher fidelity data to raster image mapping, but the default coloring chosen does not represent this level of detail.
-Therefore, the Legend only contains two entries, one of each triplet of visually similar ColorMapEntry elemetns.
+Therefore, the Legend only contains two entries, one of each triplet of visually similar ColorMapEntry elements.
        * The two LegendEntry elements are each assigned a unique numerical id.
 At the same time, each of the ColorMapEntry elements is assigned a ref value.
 The ColorMapEntry ref attribute references the LegendEntry id attribute.
 This allows for a clear association between the LegendEntry and ColorMapEntry elements.

+<hr style="border:1px solid gray"> </hr>

 ##### Classification Colormaps
 In this example, the following data-to-image mapping and legend information will be used to generate the Colormap.
 As you will see, the data values are freeze/thaw classifications.
 There are no associated units.